Here are some of the best ways to learn, use, and remember new words.

 My vocabulary is the result of a life-long love affair with words.
 It didn’t hurt that I was raised by a former proofreader for Merriam-Webster and a New York Times crossword puzzler.

 I keep a vocabulary notebook.
-Next to this notebook I keep my dictionary (an old-fashioned printed dictionary, a Merriam-Webster of course).
+Next to the vocabulary notebook, I keep my dictionary (an old-fashioned printed dictionary, a Merriam-Webster of course).
 Whenever I encounter a word I don’t know, I put it in my notebook and look it up.

 I learn a lot of new words; I probably forget a lot more.
 I have found the best way to retain new words is to use my new words.
 Also, I –

-Flex the word muscles – Play words games like Scrabble or do word puzzles or crosswords.
+- Flex the word muscles – Play words games like Scrabble or do word puzzles or crosswords.
 Learn Q words – they help a lot in Scrabble!
-Did you know Qi is an alternative for Chi?
+Did you know Qi is an alternative to Chi?

 Here are a few of the recent entries to my vocabulary notebook – conciliate, plinth, carapace, fecund, susurration, portending, erudite, and farcical.